Sheltercosmo/Web-based-local-PDF-to-Docx/README.md

-Include a OCR and a normal method.
+Include an OCR method and a normal method.
 Limited ability, fully local resources based with no data upload.